hrichharms/proximity-warning/README.md

     - `Detector` class: provides high-level access to a given haar classifier specialized for simple proximity detection.

 ### Detector (C++)
-- independent executable, which monitors either provided video frames or captured camera frames (raspberry pi camera module) for vehicles and prints warning decisions for each evaluated frame to standard output
+- independent executable, which monitors provided video frames for vehicles and prints warning decisions for each evaluated frame to standard output